PrashantYadav/prashantyadav/README.md

 # Hello!
-## I'm Prashant, a Full Stack Developer
+## I'm Prashant, a Back-end Engineer

 ## Just another software nerd here!

 - 🔭 I’m currently working on improving data structures and algorithms skills
-- :computer: Currently a Full Stack .Net Developer with 6+ years of experience
+- :computer: Currently a Full Stack .Net Developer with 10+ years of experience
 - 🤔 I’m looking for help in getting referrals for top tech companies.
 - 💬 Ask me about .Net, Data Structures.